good-to-know

 How does the fuel cell work?

-Each fuel cell contains two plate-shaped electrodes (anode and cathode).
+Each fuel cell consists of two plate-shaped electrodes (anode and cathode).
 At the anode, hydrogen molecules (H2) release electrons to become positively charged hydrogen ions (H+).
 The free electrons flow as usable electricity via a conductor to the cathode, where they join with oxygen atoms to form negative oxygen ions (O2-).

 Where can the FFC be used?